 Instead of using the DEI initiatives as mere scaffolds for performative solidarity, focus on providing a safe, inclusive, and comfortable environment for your employees.

-Resources to help with your DEI work:
+Further resources to help with your DEI work: